oscarwallnoefer/oscarwallnoefer/README.md

 Mitonuclear coevolution is not limited to protein interactions.
 Non-coding RNAs represent an additional and largely underexplored layer of regulation linking the two genomes.

-The nucleus exerts extensive control over mitochondrial activity through *anterograde regulation*.
+The nucleus exerts control over mitochondrial activity through *anterograde regulation*.
 MicroRNAs have emerged as important modulators of transcription and, among others, they might regulates mitochondrial activity.
-Conversely, mitochondria themselves may produce small RNAs capable of influencing nuclear gene expression (*retrograde signaling*).
+Conversely, mitochondria themselves may produce small RNAs (such as smithRNA) that might influence nuclear gene expression (*retrograde signaling*).
 In this context, I aim to contribute for answering the following questions:

 +  *How do microRNA repertoires evolve in lineages with unusual mitochondrial genome architectures?*
 +  *Can mitochondrially-encoded small RNAs participate in retrograde signaling?*

 I am investigating these questions across two systems: Gastrotricha for microRNA evolution, and the bivalve *Ruditapes philippinarum* for mitochondrially-encoded small RNAs (smithRNAs), a species with mitochondrial doubly uniparental inheritance (DUI).

+> [!NOTE]
+> in progress

 ### Key papers
 * Wallnoefer et al. — *in preparation* — Gastrotricha microRNA complement